The Inward Reality of the Khomeinism

 Questioner:

-Your Eminence Sheikh, are the Khomeinists among the Rafida (shia)?
+Your Eminence, are the Khomeinists [followers of Khomeini] among the Rafida?

 The Sheikh:

-Yes, Khomeini is one of the heads (leaders) of the Rafida.
+Yes, Khomeini is one of the heads of the Rafida—one of their leaders.

 The Sheikh:

-Yes, they and their followers are Rafida.
+They and their followers are Rafida.
 They are those who exaggerate regarding the Twelve Imams; they exaggerate regarding them and glorify them, believing that they [the Imams] know the unseen (Al-Ghayb) and that they are infallible.
 They call upon them instead of Allah, seek their aid, and make vows to them.
 This is present in their books; anyone who reviews Al-Kafi or other than Al-Kafi will find that.
 We ask Allah for safety.
-Yes, we ask Allah to return them to repentance.
+We ask Allah to return them to repentance.

 We ask Allah to return them to repentance and to protect the Muslims from their evil and the evil of those like them; because they have claimed Islam while they oppose Islam, and in reality, they are at war with Islam.
 Yes.